AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 ![image](https://user-images.githubusercontent.com/9071916/141829909-6cdc8301-1081-4602-8670-54f495a69f0c.png) [1]

-‘Issues' is a vague term that actually encompasses many things.
+‘Issues' is a vague term that actually encompasses many disparate things.
 Not all reports are bona fide.
+Being a long-time GitHub paid user (since 2014), this is my pet peeve about Modern Code Review.

 There are many ways to classify issues.
 Here we present one way:

 1. software bug report (Action: Assign issue to developer team.)
 2. documentation errors (e.g., broken links, not clear, typos.
 Action: Assign issue to documentation team.)